University Center for the Arts, Office 120

 theatre.colostate.edu

-At CSU, faculty, staff, and professional guest artists – all with extensive experience on stages ranging from Broadway to regional theatres and worldwide – provide students with an experienced lens through which to study every aspect of theatre.
-This includes the theory and practice of acting and directing, musical theatre, theatre history/dramaturgy/playwriting, theatrical design and technical theatre, stage management, and storytelling/devising.
+At CSU, our dedicated faculty, staff, and professional guest artistswith extensive experience on stages worldwide, including Broadway and regional theatresprovide students with a seasoned perspective to delve into every facet of theatre, including theory and practice of acting and directing, musical theatre, theatre history, dramaturgy, playwriting, theatrical design and technical theatre, stage management, and storytelling/devising.

-Upon academic admission to CSU and acceptance into one of the Bachelor of Arts in Theatre concentrations, students are provided with fundamental skills and experiences in theatre within a liberal arts context, honing vital life skills.
-This will prepare students for graduate study in theatre and potential employment opportunities in a variety of fields related to theatre, film, and other creative endeavors.
+Upon academic admission to CSU and acceptance into one of the Bachelor of Arts in Theatre concentrations, students receive foundational skills and immersive experiences in theatre within a liberal arts framework.
+This not only hones essential life skills but also lays the groundwork for advanced study in theatre and opens doors to a variety of potential employment opportunities in fields related to theatre, film, and other creative pursuits.

 Concentrations: